ReentrantCoder/present/sdp/README.md

 ##Student: Tyler Behm
 ##Presentation 2

-This repository contains the slides for my CSCI 5828 presentation one which is due on 10/25/15.
+This repository contains the slides for my CSCI 5828 presentation two which is due on 10/25/15.

 ####Table of Contents: